Octopus tariff changes: March 2026

 What does it mean for customers?

 If you're on Go, Intelligent Go or Cosy already: Your existing terms continue until your current period ends.
-When it is time to renew, check the exact quote in your account rather than assuming the March structure or a headline rate still applies.
+When it is time to renew, check the exact quote in your account rather than assuming the March structure, an old exit-fee figure or a headline rate still applies.
 Octopus has since repriced Go and Intelligent Go, so the useful question is whether the cheap window still saves enough for your actual use.

 If you're thinking about joining: The tariffs still work in familiar ways.
 Go gives you a fixed overnight cheap window.
 Intelligent Go adds smart EV charging and a longer whole-home cheap period.
 Cosy keeps its heat-pump-friendly three-rate structure.
 The extra check is now contract fit: how long the rates are fixed for, whether there is an exit fee and whether you are likely to stay on the tariff for the full term.

-If you were considering Flux: treat it as a legacy route unless Octopus reopens it.
-For new solar and battery decisions, start with import needs: Intelligent Go or Go for EV-heavy homes, Agile for households willing to manage flexible use and Outgoing Octopus or Outgoing Agile for export.
+If you were considering Flux: do not rely on the March closure note by itself.
+For current solar and battery decisions, start with import needs and export pairing: standard Flux is the manual solar-and-battery import/export route to check on the live Octopus page, while Intelligent Octopus Flux is a separate automated route for supported battery setups when it is open.
+Intelligent Go or Go may still suit EV-heavy homes, Agile may suit households willing to manage flexible use, and Outgoing Octopus or Outgoing Agile may suit export-led setups.
 The current flat Outgoing rate changed in March 2026, so export value should be checked separately from import savings.
 See the solar guide for more detail.

 Where to go next